jumaluwati/CC-Grafana-Splunk/grafana/README.md

 Before running the Grafana scripts, make sure to configure the `config.py` file with the necessary credentials and settings.

-### Update Splunk Configuration
+### (Optionally) Update Catalyst Center Configuration

-In the `config.py` file within the Grafana and Splunk folders, locate the `Common Credentials` sectiom and replace the Catalyst Center credentials if needed
+In the `config.py` file within the Grafana folder, locate the `Common Credentials` section and replace the Catalyst Center credentials if needed

 ```python